nnellans/github-workflows-guide/README.md

         value:
 ```

+- only one event needs to occur to trigger the workflow
+- if multiple events happen at the same time, then multiple runs of the workflow will trigger

-# GITHUB_TOKEN PERMISSIONS
+# Permissions for the GITHUB_TOKEN
 https://docs.github.com/en/actions/security-guides/automatic-token-authentication#permissions-for-the-github_token
-- if you want to modify the default permissions granted to the GITHUB_TOKEN
+- use this if you want to modify the default permissions granted to the GITHUB_TOKEN
-- workflow-level, but can also be defined at the Job-level
+- Supported scopes: workflow-level, job-level

 ```yaml
 # option 1: full syntax